****(THIS PIECE WILL BE POSTED SHORTLY ON MAY 16TH 2025)*****

 INSTRUMENTS/VOICES: The Narrator (spoken), cello, and piano

 DESCRIPTION: Musical setting of Edgar Allan Poe poem “The City in the Sea” for narrator, cello, and piano.
 The key of Am (a bright red) was selected to mirror the many references to fire and flame in the poem.
-(For more information on the synesthetic elements of this piece, please click here.)

-PREMIERE: October 27th, 2012 at Mount Auburn Cemetery [Cambrdige, MA, USA]
+PREMIERE: October 27th, 2012 at Mount Auburn Cemetery [Cambridge, MA, USA]

 PERFORMED BY: Rob Vellela (The Narrator), Nick Dinnerstein (cello), and Mary Bichner (piano)